This article by Jerry Cates, first published on 25 March 2016, was last revised on 8 April 2022. © Bugsinthenews Vol. 17:03(01).

 Carefully following these two steps, on a monthly basis when the air conditioner is in use, is crucial to good air conditioner maintenance.
 Yet, that alone is not enough.
 If those are the only steps followed each month, most air conditioners will soon develop significant signs of poor maintenance, including the buildup of dirty-looking, nasty residues on the coils and inside the condensate pan.

 Perhaps if we had to observe that residue every time we looked at our air conditioner, we’d be more careful about keeping our air conditioner coils clean.
-Unfortunately, however, the evidence of contamination by bacteria, algae, yeast and mold is often hidden deep inside the air conditioner itself — interior to the dark and damp closed coil enclosure — where it cannot be seen with the naked eye.
+Unfortunately, however, the evidence of contamination by bacteria, algae, yeast and mold is generally hidden deep inside the air conditioner itself — interior to the dark and damp closed coil enclosure — where it cannot be seen with the naked eye.

 But not always…